alexkhaleb/Deel/README.md

 The Exception test file is done by sending empty fields except the date.
 In here we validate all the exception red fields. - Negative Registry

+The Long Data test file sends dummy and unreal data and try to register a user with incorrect data. - Negative Registry.

 The Complete Registry is the Happy Path file in order to perform a Registry with my account, with my data and my information. - Positive Registry.

+All this tests are supported by the Test Matrix file.